Bazu vs Strong vs Hevy: Best Workout Tracker App for Lifters (2026)

 Hevy's free tier gives you unlimited logging, up to 4 routines, up to 7 custom exercises, rest timers, PRs, and community features.
 The main practical restriction for long-term lifters is the graph history cap: exercise charts only show 3 months of history free.
 After that, your strength curve is only visible with a Pro subscription at $23.99/year or $74.99 lifetime.
 Measurement tracking and advanced stats are also limited free.

 The core differences are history access, platform, offline capability, and design philosophy.
-Bazu gives you full unlimited graph history free; Hevy caps it at 3 months.
-Bazu has true offline mode with auto-sync; Hevy's offline support is partial.
-Hevy is on iOS and Android; Bazu is currently iOS only.
+Bazu gives you full unlimited graph history free; Hevy caps long-term graph history unless you upgrade.
+Bazu has true offline mode with auto-sync; Hevy supports offline Watch workouts and syncs when reconnected.
+Hevy is on iOS and Android; Bazu runs on iPhone and Apple Watch.
 Bazu offers 10 custom exercises free versus Hevy's 7.
 Hevy is built around a social community — following, posting, sharing workouts.
 Bazu has no social features and is designed for focused, private training.
-Bazu also includes strength goals with target dates, which Hevy doesn't offer.
+Both apps support Apple Watch logging and heart-rate visibility; Bazu adds permanent PR history on each exercise, PRs in completed workout history, a smart exercise-aware rest timer, warm-up sets that stay out of PR/volume/overload metrics, and strength goals with target dates.
+Both apps surface muscle insights, but Hevy's distribution chart works at the muscle-group level and follows Hevy's free-history limits, while Bazu drills down to individual muscles with unlimited history at no cost.

-For iPhone lifters running standard splits (PPL, Upper/Lower, 3–4 days/week), Bazu's free tier covers the most ground: no time restriction on history, offline mode, 4 routines, PRs, volume analytics, goals with deadlines, and 10 custom exercises.
+For iPhone lifters running standard splits (PPL, Upper/Lower, 3–4 days/week), Bazu's free tier covers the most ground: no time restriction on history, permanent PR history on every exercise, PR milestones in workout history, offline mode, 4 routines, warm-up sets, supersets, 1RM estimates, volume analytics, goals with deadlines, an Apple Watch companion app with Digital Crown logging and live BPM during rest, a smart exercise-aware rest timer, and 10 custom exercises.
 For Android lifters who want a clean, ad-free experience with a simple program (3 routines or fewer), Strong is a reliable free option.
-For lifters who want community features, Hevy is the choice — with the understanding that graph history is capped at 3 months.
+For lifters who want community features, Hevy is the choice — with the understanding that long-term graph history requires Pro.

 There is no universal winner.
 For iPhone users who want minimalist and long-term tracking, Bazu is usually the better fit.
 For cross-platform polish, Strong is great if the routine cap does not block your setup.
 For community motivation, Hevy is hard to beat.